 Some services meet the guidelines to be set up as a “recurring” account.
 These are usually therapy accounts or sometimes lab.
-When you have a recurring account, you may not receive a billing statement until the account discharges at 90 days from the first date of service.
-We are working on changing this in our system.
-In the meantime, we ask that you call our billing team at 740.439.8140, option 3.
+When you have a recurring account, you may not receive a billing statement until the account discharges; this is typically at 90 days from the first date of service.
+If you have any questions regarding your financial obligation or balance owed, please contact our billing team at 740-439-8140, option 3.
 If your question is related to the treatment or service, please reach out to the department directly.

-Southeastern Med accepts all insurances.
-You need to contact your insurance company or your employer for specific requirements for your plan.
+Southeastern Med accepts most insurances.
+You should contact your insurance company or your employer for specific requirements for your plan.
 You may also reference the list provided under the insurance tab.

-When you visit your doctor and he performs a test that cannot be processed in his office, the specimen is sent to the hospital lab for processing and charges are incurred.
+When you visit your doctor and they perform a test that cannot be processed in their office, the specimen is sent to the hospital lab for proper processing and charges are incurred.

 Yes.
 Visa, Mastercard, and Discover are accepted.
 You may also pay by cash, check or money orders.

-Yes.
-As long as it is within the three year window as shown in the example above.
+Yes, as long as it is within the three years of the service date.

 If legal action has been taken against me regarding my hospital bills, can I still apply for financial assistance?